BlaXun/Random-Dungeon-Generator-GMS-2.3/README.md

 * Builts one long dungeon from start to end but does NOT create branches
 * Depending on the chamber layout crossing hallways could appear
 * Depending on chamber sprite size and amount of chambers to be placed the required ds_grid can become quite large before being cropped.
 This could potentially crash your game.
 I would advice testing results with various different amounts of chambers.
+* Initial loadup could be slow depending on the size and amount of chambers